nxpatterns/enterprise-software-architecture/Articles/Nest.js/Quick-Start-Nx-Angular/ReadMe.md

 **How does one properly field and battle-test?**

-Simple: Rent a cloud server from Hetzner, create an app with Angular Server-Side Rendering (without a firewall), then post on Reddit or the dark web claiming, "*I've built the most secure frontend web app - who dares to challenge it?*"
+Simple: Rent a cloud server from Hetzner[^hetzner], create an app with Angular Server-Side Rendering (without a firewall), then post on Reddit or the dark web claiming, "*I've built the most secure frontend web app - who dares to challenge it?*"

+[^hetzner]: [Hetzner.com](https://www.hetzner.com/) is a German cloud provider known for its affordable prices and reliable services.
+It's a popular choice among European developers and it is also my preferred choice - they're an environmentally conscious company where I train my models cost-effectively. **Full disclosure:** I have no business relationship with Hetzner and am not affiliated with them.

 If it survives six months without firewalls (but with OS updates), it might be production-ready.